appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     </div>
     <hr/>
     <div className="containerDescription">
-      Set up a custom domain for your Appsmith instance and secure it with SSL.
-A default SSL certificate from Let's Encrypt is provided.
-If you use a custom SSL certificate, you will need to <a href="/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate">
+      Set up a custom domain for your Appsmith instance and secure it with SSL <a href="/getting-started/setup/instance-configuration/custom-domain">Learn more about setting up custom domains and SSL</a>
-        <strong>install custom CA root certificates</strong>
-      </a> to ensure proper security and integration. <a href="/getting-started/setup/instance-configuration/custom-domain">Learn more about setting up custom domains and SSL</a>
     </div>

   </div>